predicador37/rdf-editor/README.md

 # rdf-editor

-> RDF editor for the National Distance Education University (UNED) of Spain
+> A semantic RDF editor for the National University of Distance Education

 ## Build Setup